 Example of an email from a questionable publisher:

-In the next section we will discuss a couple of details you could look further into and some resources you can use in order to assess if the publisher or journal is ligitimate or questionable.
+In the next section, we will discuss a couple of details you could look further into and some resources you can use to assess if the publisher or journal is legitimate or questionable.

 Vence, T. (2017, July 17).
 Identifying Predatory Publishers: How to tell reputable journals from shady ones.
 The Scientist.
 Retrieved from http://www.the-scientist.com/?articles.view/articleNo/49862/title/Identifying-Predatory-Publishers/